Request Free Trial

 You should mention and update all the color, design, and size for a product in this tag section.
 Besides, this should be repeated for all products you want to update tags in your store collection.

-step 6 filter tag updates - Additional view 5
+Add filters on shopify step 6: filter tag updates - Additional view 5

 7. Saving tag updates